HaoyangXu-Brown/math-editor/README.md

 ## 🤝 Contribute

 Found a bug? 🐛 Have a cool idea? 💡
 Open an issue or PR!
 We love:
-- New syntax highlight themes
+- Easier formula typers
-- Mobile optimizations
+- Download & upload fix
-- Additional LaTeX shortcuts
+- implementation of LaTeX formula evaluation

 _License: MIT_ • _Made with ❤️ by SunnyXu_